 Marine debris is any human-created waste that has entered the marine environment.
 Most of the debris comes from land-based sources, occurring as easily as someone littering a cigarette butt or soda can.
 A large and disturbing amount of marine debris is composed of plastics and other materials that resist natural degradation.
 Debris in our oceans kills and injures wildlife, spreads invasive species, leaches pollutants and endangers human health.
 Our conservation commitment includes monitoring, collecting and reporting marine debris found in our oceans, as well as helping to keep Maui’s beaches and parks tobacco-free.

 Pacific Whale Foundation researchers began our marine debris research in 2013, documenting and removing debris from the leeward waters of Maui, Kaho‘olawe, Lana‘i and Moloka‘i.
 In 2015, we piloted a community science program to raise awareness and encourage public involvement in the monitoring and removal of debris from our beaches.
 Our partners in this effort include local community groups, schools, corporate sponsors and Volunteers on Vacation program participants.

-Today, with the help of the public, we have removed over 50,000 pieces of marine debris, and have documented these items in our Marine Debris Photo Catalog.
+Today, with the help of the public, we have removed and documented over 50,000 pieces of marine debris.
+Marine Debris Photo Catalog.